-The nearest hotel is the Quality Inn in Onley.
+The nearest hotel is the Days Inn in Onley.

 There are many wonderful places to live on the Eastern Shore, but there are a few pitfalls to avoid too.
-Real estate agents are only going to tell you the positives.
+Real estate agents may only tell you the positives.
 Be an informed buyer and you'll be a happy buyer.

 Directions to Parksley

 From the South: from the Bridge-Tunnel, travel north on US Highway 13 about 55 miles.
 Turn left onto Parksley Road (Route 176).
 There's a stoplight and signs at the intersection.
 Continue straight into town.